 As the symbol of beauty and enlightenment, the lotus flower attracts auspicious energies guaranteed to make your life one filled with great happiness.

-If you seek a happy life filled with never-ending blessings and good luck, then this figure eight knot created by tying a series of six figure eight knots together is a symbol you want to use to suspend amulet, charms or other lucky feng shui symbols.
+If you seek a happy life filled with never-ending blessings and good luck, then this figure eight knot is it.
+The knot is created by tying a series of six figure eight knots together and is often uses to suspend amulets, charms, or other lucky feng shui symbols.